Neck Pain: How Chiropractic & Cervical Spinal Decompression Can Help Provide Chronic Pain Relief

 Neck stiffness and pain is a common ailment that affects many people in the United States.
 Not only does it have to support your head, which can weigh over ten pounds, it also provides the mobility and flexibility so you can look back, sideways, up and down!
 Imagine having to do all of that with such small vertebrae.

-According to The Guardian, a study by the Institute of Health Metrics and Evaluation (IHME) at the University of Washington showed that neck pain, along with low back pain, cost Americans about $88bn a year in medical treatment procedures.
+According to The Guardian, a study by the Institute of Health Metrics and Evaluation (IHME) at the University of Washington showed that neck pain, along with low back pain, cost Americans about $88 billion a year in medical treatment procedures.

 Neck pain is one of the leading causes of disability, among other serious conditions, and can result in loss of mobility, careers, and even social lives.
 More people are actively seeking cost-effective, alternative treatment options to help ease the pain and to reduce medical bills associated with neck pain.
 If you are experiencing this type of pain, there are ways to effectively treat and ease the pain and discomfort.